-By 1920, Salomėja was working as a shoemaker, living at “57 rear off Pine” in Athol, about a block from her brother Charles, with her three youngest children.
-She reports that she is widowed (divorce was a disgrace in those years, so we don’t know for sure).
+By 1920, Salomėja was working as a shoemaker, living at “57 rear off Pine” in Athol, about a block from her brother Charles (who resided on Freedom), with her four children.
+She reports that she is widowed (divorce/separation was a disgrace in those years, so we don’t know for sure).

 On 5 March 1938 Athol death records report that Sally Baltrunas (Morris) wife of Joseph, female, white, widowed, 68 yrs, 5 mon old died of intestinal malignancy, without a physician in attendance, at her home.
 She was buried at Gethsemane Cemetery in Athol.
 Sadly we are left without many details of her life.

 Salomėja’s children Ralph and Connie never married.
-Ralph joined the military, lost a leg and died in San Francisco in 1943.
+Ralph worked on a ship and died in San Francisco in 1943.
 Connie for many years worked for the Starrett Company.
 She died in Athol in 1974 and was buried near her mother at Gethsemane Cemetery.

 Her son Charles (my grandfather) married Yvonne Marie Roy daughter of Paul/Pius Roy and Laura Marie Melanson and had four children.
 They first resided in Gardner, then Lynn, Massachusetts.
 When the children were young Yvonne was admitted to the hospital with TB, Charles worked nights and left the children alone, but asked the woman upstairs to keep watch.
 Another neighbor reported the situation to the state; three children were placed in foster care and a fourth in an institution.
 The couple separated.
-He never saw his children again (Yvonne saw them a few times).
+He never saw his children again (Yvonne saw them a few times, she was a bartendar and heavy drinker).
 He died in 1959 in Danvers, Massachusetts and is buried at Forestdale Cemetery in Malden, Massachusetts.

 Although supporting records have not been located, it is possible that Salomėja’s father Baltramiejus came to America.
 Her brother Charles/Kazimieras’ grandson wrote the following to his cousin: